Bordeaux hail damage: Winemakers assess - Decanter

 Almost the entire vineyard of Château Smith Haut Lafitte was hit by the hail.

-‘We were hit pretty hard, more on the white grapes than on the red,’ explained Fabien Teijean, the technical director at Smith Haut Lafitte, told Decanter.com.
+‘We were hit pretty hard, more on the white grapes than on the red,’ explained Fabien Teitgen, the technical director at Smith Haut Lafitte, told Decanter.com.

 ‘Eighty per cent of the vineyard is affected.
 We do not yet know the consequences on the grapes.
 We’re not going to prune again because we have a vegetative growth and we still have grapes, so we’re going to let things go,’ he added.